lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Before we continue, we need to briefly describe a function that will really help us out.
-This function is glue from the glue package.
-Glue is really useful as you can create a character string and insert data into that string between the curly braces.
-Here, y in glue is replaced with 5, which will help make our results nicer.
+The glue function from the glue package helps create a character string and insert data into that string between curly braces.
+Here, glue is used to replace the y with 5.

 ---